-Summary: Growth Street is a relatively new venture in the business P2P marketplace, offering working capital loans and short-term finance to small businesses.
-Rates are lower than other platforms seeking to lend money to business, but Growth Street offers a slightly different proposition to lenders, with all investments pooled and protected by a discretionary provision fund.
-With only a short track record, it is difficult to truly assess prospects, although investors will be comforted by the fact that the business has seen £7.5m invested into it in 2019.
+Summary of Growth Street Review: Growth Street is a relatively new venture in the business P2P marketplace.
+It offers working capital loans and short-term finance to small businesses.
+Rates are lower than other platforms seeking to lend money to business.
+However Growth Street offers a slightly different proposition to lenders.
+All investments are pooled and protected by a discretionary provision fund.
+With only a short track record, it is difficult to truly assess prospects.
+Investors will be comforted by the fact that the business has seen £7.5m invested into it in 2019.

 Here is how Growth Street compares to my other platforms offering business-related loans: